28 Mar Sun, food & wine in Malaga

 The bliss about Malaga is that everything is within easy walking distance, as long as you choose a hotel between the river Guadalmedina, which had no water when I was there, and the base of the hill that goes up to the Moorish Gibralfaro castle.

-- Shopping in the Moorish-style Atarazanas food market, where I bought local, seasonal specialities of dried figs, Moscatel raisins, pecan nuts, as well as a packet of cola de caballo, or horsetail, tea, said to cure eczema, which I had been having on my hands… it is yet to work, but maybe I haven’t drunk enough.
+The Moorish-style Atarazanas food market is fabulous for food shopping, I bought local, seasonal specialities: dried figs, Moscatel raisins, pecan nuts, as well as a packet of cola de caballo, or horsetail, tea, said to cure eczema.
+Did I work?
+No. Maybe I needed to drink more.

-- A late-afternoon glass of Pago El Espino 2013 (a full red wine of petit verdot, tempranillo & merlot) from local bodega Cortijo Los Aguilares at the Vinoteca Museo Los Patios de Beatas.
-I wanted to try the Sedella (romé & grenache) but it was only available by the bottle… 5pm was far too early to get through a bottle.
+- Vinoteca Museo Los Patios de Beatas: for a late-afternoon glass of Pago El Espino 2013 (a full red wine of petit verdot, tempranillo & merlot) from local bodega Cortijo Los Aguilares.
+I wanted to try the Sedella (romé & grenache) but it was only available by the bottle.

-- La Cosmopolita for my first dinner, where I ate fresh, seasonal artichokes cooked in butter and with thinly sliced raw tocino, or bacon, from the belly… not a dish pretty enough to Instagram, but delicious.
+- La Cosmopolita for an evening meal, and where I ate fresh, seasonal artichokes cooked in butter and with thinly sliced raw tocino, or bacon, from the belly… not a dish pretty enough to Instagram, but delicious.

-- I never eat on planes, so for my return flight I made sandwiches out of a delicious Rueda goat’s cheese from La Mallorquina & the typical Malagan cateto bread, a white, round rustic-style bread, from one of the best bakeries in town, La Canesta … while at La Canesta, I succumbed to the local speciality of torta loca, translated as the ‘mad tart’, which makes for an excellent pick-me-up sugar boost.
+- La Canesta for the typical Malagan cateto bread, a white, round rustic-style bread, from one of the best bakeries in town, and the local speciality of torta loca, translated as the ‘mad tart’, which makes for an excellent pick-me-up sugar boost.

-- The Picasso Museum, housed in the old palace of the Count of Buenavista.
-Well worth a visit.
+The Picasso Museum, housed in the old palace of the Count of Buenavista is well worth a visit.
 Of special significance for me as Picasso & I share the same birthday, 25 October.
 I just had to take a picture of myself outside where he was born, opposite the Merced food market.
+I would have liked to have gone to the Carmen Thyssen Museum, but time did not permit.

 Walked up to the Gibralfaro Castle, with a fabulous view across the city, and where I stopped in the cafe for a glass of fresh orange juice… found in most bars & cafes in the city.

-- Malaga’s hotels still need to do some catch-up to become a city destination.
-I stayed at a ‘luxury’ hostel Dulce Dreams – a very convenient base, behind the Thyssen Museum and next to the Hammam.
-Each room is themed according to a dessert, and mine was Tiramisu.
+I had a scrub down and massage at the Hammam Al Andalus with oil of jasmin, the traditional flower of Malaga, & introduced by the Moors.
+So many white candles & beautiful, Moorish-inspired interiors.
+The hammam was next to where I was staying, at a ‘luxury’ hostel Dulce Dreams, where each room is themed according to a dessert, and mine was Tiramisu.
 Go for a room on the second floor, as the first floor can be noisy.
 Downstairs is a café.
 My double room with own bathroom was a reasonable €58 a night.